DomT4/homebrew-crypto/README.md

 It really is that simple.
 Cool huh.

-If you encounter any errors around my repository, do `brew untap domt4/crypto` followed by `brew tap domt4/crypto` and that should sort out any issues.

-Please feel free to open an issue on this Github if you encounter any errors.
+If you encounter any errors, feel free to create an issue.
+Thanks!